ckeditor/ckeditor5/docs/support/managing-ckeditor-logo.md

 }
 ```

-### Customized example
+### Customization example

-An example how "Powered by CKEditor" logo can be customized:
+Below you will find and example how the "Powered by CKEditor" logo can be customized:

 ```css
 /*